LanreAkintayo/eip2535-diamond-lending-and-borrowing-frontend/README.md

 What's left for me to do.
 switch on and off collateral.
+Reduce the margin you applied on the ltvbar
 Add some tooltip to explain what some features do.
 Deal with the responsiveness
 Clean the code up